 Global minimum tax

 The Pillar Two Global Anti-Base Erosion (GloBE) rules subject thousands of multinational groups around the world to a global minimum tax of 15 percent (groups with global revenue of EUR 750 million or more are in scope).
-The GloBE model rules and guidance have been released by the OECD and are in the process of being legislated in a number of countries.
+The GloBE model rules and guidance have been released by the OECD and have been legislated in a number of countries.

 The Pillar Two Subject to Tax Rule (STTR) permits source jurisdictions to withhold tax on certain related party payments when such payments are not subjected to a minimum tax rate of 9 percent.

 Together, the two pillars reflect one of the most significant reforms to the international tax system in over 100 years.
-With an expected start date of 2024 in many countries, there is a limited period of time to prepare for the changes.
+Now that many countries have final or draft law implementing the Pillar Two rules – including Australia – multinational businesses have limited time to prepare for Pillar Two

 The BEPS 2.0 package follows on from the OECD’s 2015 BEPS program of international tax reform to deal with profit shifting, cross border tax arbitrage and tax transparency (BEPS 1.0).
 Many authorities believed that the BEPS 1.0 program did not adequately address the challenges of the digitalisation of the economy and started to impose unilateral tax measures to deal with the issue.